huggingface/hub-docs/docs/hub/security-sso-okta-saml.md

 ### Step 2: Configure your application on Okta

-Open a new tab/window in your browser and Navigate to the SSO section of your organization's settings.
+Open a new tab/window in your browser and navigate to the SSO section of your organization's settings.
 Select the SAML protocol.

 <div class="flex justify-center">
 <img class="block dark:hidden" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/sso/sso-navigation-settings.png"/>